makenew/nodejs-app/README.md

 ### Docker container

-The service is distributed as a Docker container on Docker Hub.
+The service is distributed as a Docker container on GitHub Container Registry.
 To run locally, add configuration to `config/local.json`, then pull and run the image with

 ```
 $ docker run --read-only --init --publish 8080:8080 \
   --volume "$(pwd)/config/local.json:/usr/src/app/config/local.json" \
-  makenew/nodejs-app
+  ghcr.io/makenew/nodejs-app
 ```

 ### Configuration